charlie-vf/genshin-recipes-blog/README.md

 All functionality of the site was repeatedly and rigorously tested throughout production to spot any issues as they arised.

-1. NavBar
+1. NavBar/Main Pages

-- All NavBar links tested repeatedly to ensure they navigated to the correct pages, which intially displayed placeholder text
+- All NavBar links tested to ensure they navigated to the correct pages, which intially displayed placeholder text
+- If pages have no associated content, they display the noresults asset

 2. Authentication restrictions